mlibrary/about-publishing/src/content/homepage.md

     broadest possible access to scholarship by promoting:

-    * openness, innovation, and public engagement with the expertise of our authors and creators;
+    * openness, innovation, and public engagement with the expertise of authors and creators;

     * diversity, equity, inclusion, and a commitment to dignity in how we treat each other; and